ScooloV/bbpedia/docs/death_zone/new_inducements.md

 **PRICE VARIES, AVAILABLE TO ANY TEAM**

 *Betting on Blood Bowl is a popular pastime, and one that everyone joins in with.
 Most betting is conducted amongst the fans and players, and even team owners and head coaches also enjoy a little fluttter.
-Sadly, most bookmakers look down on sports insiders such as players and coaches betting on the outcome of their own games; they argue that it's too easy for them to influencce the result!
+Sadly, most bookmakers look down on sports insiders such as players and coaches betting on the outcome of their own games; they argue that it's too easy for them to influence the result!
 Such protestations usually fall on deaf ears though, and the boldest of coaches think nothing of placing a small bet, especially when the gold pieces they're betting were given freely by the stadium owners to cover expenses; that's literally free money, right?*

 After Step 4, but before Step 5 of the pre-game sequence, you may place a bet of between 10,000 and 100,000 gold pieces that your team will win the game.
 Simply inform your opponent that the bet has been placed, and how much you are betting.
 Should your team win the game, you will receive double your stake back during Step 1 of the post-game sequence (for example, if you bet 20,000 gold pieces that your team would win, you will win 40,000 gold pieces if it does win).